LukeHollandDev/recipeswebsite/recipe-scraper/README.md

 Once executed the script will show the progress in the terminal / command prompt and then will store the recipes inside of the output directory provided in the command.
 They will be stored in the in a directory named the same as the config used.

-The code will automatically check for duplicates if any exists and will only store new recipes.
+The code will automatically check for duplicates if any exists and will only store unique recipes.

 ### Available Configurations